Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Methods

 Similar expressions hold for the $x$ and $y$ components of the phonon angular momentum.
-As the expression above is written as a sum over atoms in the unit cell, we can for purposes of analysis also define contribution of a single atom $i$ to the phonon angular momentum as,
+As the expression above is written as a sum over atoms in the unit cell, we can also define for purposes of analysis the contribution of a single atom $i$ to the phonon angular momentum as